Troy Polamalu Rookie Cards & Why You Should Collect Them

 Donruss Elite offers the 2nd card of our featured Hall of Famer in his college uniform.
 It has quality card stock and high levels of mirror foil on the card front, so much so it’s almost impossible to get a quality picture or scan.

-More parallel cards in Aspirations Gold is also offered and is a 1 of 1.
-The parallel Status is serial-numbered to the player’s jersey number, so for Troy this parallel RC is #d/43.
+More parallel cards in Aspirations Gold are also offered and is a 1 of 1.
+The parallel Status is serial-numbered to the player’s jersey number, so for Troy, this parallel RC is #d/43.
 And finally, the 2003 National Sports Card Convention “National Promos” serial #d/5.

-Parallels include, Refractors 1:3 packs and are serial #d/199.
-Gold Refractors come 1:12 packs and are serial #d/50 and lastly, X-fractors were inserted one per box.
+Parallels include Refractors 1:3 packs and are serial #d/199.
+Gold Refractors come in 1:12 packs and are serial #d/50 and lastly, X-fractors were inserted one per box.